Glam metal: Second wave (1986–1991)

-Glam metal bands continued their run of commercial success in 1987 with Mötley Crüe releasing Girls, Girls, Girls, White Lion releasing Pride, and Def Leppard releasing Hysteria producing a hard rock record of seven hit singles.
-Another of the greatest successes of the era was Guns N' Roses, originally formed from a fusion of bands L.A.
-Guns and Hollywood Rose, who released the best-selling début of all time, Appetite for Destruction.
-With a "grittier" and "rawer" sound than most glam metal, incorporating elements punk and blues, Appetite For Destruction produced three top 10 hits, including the number one "Sweet Child O' Mine".
+Glam metal bands continued their run of commercial success in 1987 with Mötley Crüe releasing Girls, Girls, Girls, White Lion releasing Pride, and Def Leppard releasing Hysteria producing a hard rock record of seven hit singles which stayed on the Billboard 200 chart for 136 weeks.
+Another of the greatest successes of the era was Guns N' Roses, although the band themselves reject the term.
+Originally formed from a fusion of bands L.A.
+Guns and Hollywood Rose, they released the best-selling debut of all time, Appetite for Destruction.
+With a "grittier" and "rawer" sound than most glam metal, incorporating elements of punk and blues, Appetite for Destruction produced three top 10 hits, including the number one "Sweet Child O' Mine".
+In the wake of Guns N' Roses's commercial success, other similarly rawer glam metal bands began to gain popularity like L.A.
+Guns and Faster Pussycat.
+Critics eventually termed this style sleaze rock or sleaze metal to differentiate it from the perceived increasing commerciality of other glam metal bands.
 Such was the dominance of the style that Californian hardcore punk band T.S.O.L. moved towards a glam metal sound in this period.

-In the last years of the decade the most notable successes were New Jersey (1988) by Bon Jovi, OU812 (1988) by Van Halen, while Open Up and Say...
+In the last years of the 1980s, the most notable glam metal successes were New Jersey (1988) by Bon Jovi and OU812 (1988) by Van Halen; while Open Up and Say...
 Ahh!
-(1988) by Poison, spawned number one hit single "Every Rose Has Its Thorn", and eventually sold eight million copies worldwide.
-Britny Fox from Philadelphia and Winger from New York released their eponymous débuts in 1988.
-In 1989 Mötley Crüe produced their most commercially successful album, the multi-platinum number one Dr. Feelgood.
+(1988) by Poison spawned the number one hit single "Every Rose Has Its Thorn" and eventually sold eight million copies worldwide.
+Britny Fox from Philadelphia and Winger from New York released their eponymous debuts in 1989.
+In 1989, Mötley Crüe produced their most commercially successful album, the multi-platinum number one Dr. Feelgood.
 In the same year eponymous débuts included Danger Danger from New York, Dangerous Toys from Austin, Texas, who provided more of a Southern rock tone to the genre, Enuff Z'Nuff from Chicago who provided an element of psychedelia to their sound and visual style, and Tora Tora from Memphis, Tennessee, who incorporated elements of blues rock into their music.
 L.A. débuts included Warrant with Dirty Rotten Filthy Stinking Rich (1989), and Skid Row with their eponymous album (1989), which reached number six in the Billboard 200, but they were to be one of the last major bands that emerged in the glam metal era.

 Glam metal entered the 1990s as one of the major commercial genres of popular music, but such success would not continue for long; in 1990, débuts for Slaughter, from Las Vegas with Stick It to Ya and FireHouse, from North Carolina, with their eponymous album reached number 18 and number 21 on the Billboard 200 respectively, but it would be the peak of their commercial achievement.
-Y&T released their last album "Ten" before the band on went on hiatus a few years.
+Y&T released their last album "Ten" before the band went on hiatus from a few years.